 Defendants cannot be denied the benefits of ARD simply because they are too poor to costs or restitution.
 Limiting ARD to those with financial means unjustly punishes indigent defendants for being poor in violation of Pennsylvania law and the Constitution.

 It also frustrates the “primary purpose” of ARD, which is “the rehabilitation of the offender.”
 Pa.R.Crim.P.
 Committee Introduction to Chapter 3.
 As the Superior Court has explained, requiring a defendant to bear financial consequences “can aid an offender’s rehabilitation by strengthening the individual’s sense of responsibility,” but “conditioning probation on the satisfaction of requirements which are beyond the probationer’s control undermines the probationer’s sense of responsibility.”
 Commonwealth v.
 Fuqua, 407 A.2d 24, 26 (Pa.
 Super.
 Ct.
 1979) (quoting Huggett v.
 State, 266 N.W.
 2d.
 403, 407 (Wis.
-1978).
+1978)).

 In Commonwealth v.
 Melnyk, 548 A.2d 266, 272 (Pa.
 Super.
 Ct.
 1988), the Superior Court ruled that preventing a defendant from participating in ARD solely because she could not afford to pay restitution would “deprive the petitioner her interest in repaying her debt to society without receiving a criminal record simply because, through no fault of her own, she could not pay restitution.
 Such a deprivation would be contrary to the fundamental fairness required by the Fourteenth Amendment.”
 Id.
 To avoid such an unconstitutional outcome, “the district attorney and the court must inquire into the reasons for the petitioner’s inability to pay restitution.
 If the petitioner shows a willingness to make a bona fide effort to pay whole or partial restitution, the State may not deny entrance to the ARD program.”
 Id.
 If the defendant cannot pay, the trial court must instead “consider alternative conditions for admittance to and completion of the ARD program.”
 Id.